MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 ## Change administrator account password

-You would need to change the administrator account passwords for the two accounts that are created after the Arc VM is deployed.
+Follow these steps to change the administrator account passwords for the two accounts created after the Arc VM is deployed on your Azure Local.

-Follow these steps in the Azure portal of your Azure Stack HCI system to change the administrator account password for a VM.
 The steps are different for Windows and Linux VMs.

 ### [Windows](#tab/windows)